kamenAleksandrov/draw_steel_hero_smith/draw_steel_hero_smith_app_plan/bugs/Identified bugs and QoL to be fixed.md

 when picking a class and chosing the same class as the current the choises should not reset.

+create a equipment functionality where the user can equip items and get their bonuses

+update abilities to be dynamic based on the hero stats
 ## need testing

 ancestry traits should have their longer text displayed and if its too cluttered have to display fixed - may not have it in the db - it is missing take it from forge steel